 Founding a commercial entity was the most recent significant leap of the TYPO3 community.
 The driver was a realization that leadership needs to be more present, needs more continuity and processes need to be professionalized which was not consistently enough achieved through volunteer positions.

-TYPO3 GmbH now heads the development of TYPO3 CMS and facilitates various services for the TYPO3 Association.
+TYPO3 GmbH now heads the commercial development of TYPO3 and facilitates various services for the TYPO3 Association.
 It additionally offers SLAs for the TYPO3 core and sells extended long term support for websites running older TYPO3 versions.
 In the future, it will provide a marketplace which will allow partner companies to better market their services.
 Profits are reinvested into the development of TYPO3 CMS.

 The Role of the TYPO3 Community is changing

 Since TYPO3 GmbH has taken over some of the responsibilities of the TYPO3 community, we need to re-think the role of the TYPO3 community in co-existence with the company.
 We do not only need to take care of the agencies, which will naturally be involved with the company through partnerships, but also of individual members, smaller agencies, sponsors, developers etc.

 In the short term, the company may be able to inspire the community.
 (At the TYPO3 Developer Days in Nuremberg, Germany, in September this year, a third of the attending developers have been first time visitors.)
 That's also due to the great alignment work of Alain Veuve and Mathias Schreiber (both have been long-term involved in the community).
 However, we should not expect that everyone involved with TYPO3 GmbH will have as much community history.